corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 each bird for their serial reversals, quantitatively discern the exploration from the exploitation phases.

-    strat <- read.csv ("/Users/corina/GTGR/data/data_strategy.csv", header=T, sep=",", stringsAsFactors=F)
+    strat <- read.csv("/Users/corina/GTGR/data/data_strategy.csv",
+        header = T, sep = ",", stringsAsFactors = F)

     # DATA CHECKING
     library(DHARMa)
     library(lme4)
+    simulationOutput <- simulateResiduals(fittedModel = glmer(ratioExplore ~
+        ReversalNumber + (1 | ID), family = poisson, data = strat),
-    simulationOutput <- simulateResiduals(fittedModel = glmer(ratioExplore ~ ReversalNumber + (1|ID), family=poisson, data=strat), n=250) #250 simulations, but if want higher precision change n>1000
+        n = 250)  #250 simulations, but if want higher precision change n>1000
-    simulationOutput$scaledResiduals #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOutput) #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOutput) #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOutput) #check for heteroscedasticity ("a systematic dependency of the dispersion / variance on another variable in the model" Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
+    simulationOutput$scaledResiduals  #Expect a flat distribution of the overall residuals, and uniformity in y direction if plotted against any predictor testDispersion(simulationOutput)  #if under- or over-dispersed, then p-value<0.05, but then check the dispersion parameter and try to determine what in the model could be the cause and address it there, also check for zero inflation testZeroInflation(simulationOutput)  #compare expected vs observed zeros, not zero-inflated if p<0.05 testUniformity(simulationOutput)  #check for heteroscedasticity ('a systematic dependency of the dispersion / variance on another variable in the model' Hartig, https://cran.r-project.org/web/packages/DHARMa/vignettes/DHARMa.html), which is indicated if dots aren't on the red line and p<0.05.
 Also... plot(simulationOutput)  #...there should be no pattern in the data points in the right panel plotResiduals(ReverseNumber, simulationOutput$scaledResiduals)  #plot the residuals against other predictors - can't get this code to work yet

-    # GLMM explore strategy (6-14 correct choices/20 trial block) ratio
+    # GLMM explore strategy (6-14 correct choices/20 trial block)
+    # ratio
     library(MCMCglmm)
-    prior = list(R = list(R1 = list(V = 1, nu = 0), R2 = list(V = 1, nu = 0)), G = list(G1 = list(V = 1,
+    prior = list(R = list(R1 = list(V = 1, nu = 0), R2 = list(V = 1,
-            nu = 0)))
+        nu = 0)), G = list(G1 = list(V = 1, nu = 0)))
-    st <- MCMCglmm(ratioExplore ~ ReversalNumber, random = ~ID,
+    st <- MCMCglmm(ratioExplore ~ ReversalNumber, random = ~ID, family = "poisson",
-            family = "poisson", data = strat, verbose = F, prior = prior,
+        data = strat, verbose = F, prior = prior, nitt = 13000, thin = 10,
-            nitt = 13000, thin = 10, burnin = 3000)
+        burnin = 3000)
     summary(st)
     # autocorr(st$Sol) #Did fixed effects converge?
     # autocorr(st$VCV) #Did random effects converge?